Skip to Content

 warning signs of severe respiratory distress

-Some respiratory symptoms need immediate attention because they signal your body isn’t getting enough oxygen.
-These warning signs can escalate quickly and may indicate a life-threatening emergency.
+Some respiratory symptoms require immediate medical attention because they signal your body isn’t getting enough oxygen.

 Labored or Difficult Breathing